oven-sh/bun/docs/api/hashing.md

 console.log(hash);
 ```

 The algorithm used to create the hash is stored in the hash itself.
+When using `bcrypt`, the returned hash is encoded in [Modular Crypt Format](https://passlib.readthedocs.io/en/stable/modular_crypt_format.html) for compatibility with most existing `bcrypt` implementations; with `argon2` the result is encoded in the newer [PHC format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).

-This means that the `verify` function can automatically detect the algorithm and use the correct verification method.
+The `verify` function automatically detects the algorithm based on the input hash and use the correct verification method.
+It can correctly infer the algorithm from both PHC- or MCF-encoded hashes.

 ```ts
 const password = "super-secure-pa$$word";